philbowles/h4plugins/docs/h4wifi.md

 void host() // change device name.
 Causes a reboot
 ```

-## Advanced Topics

 ### Device naming

 If no device name is given in the constructor, it defaults to H4_XXXXXX where XXXXXX is the unique chip ID of the device (usually the last 6 characters of the MAC address).

 This is useful to enable a single generic sketch to be uploaded to numerous devices without change.
-Each device should then be sent a `h4/wifi/host` command to give it a "sensible" name.
-This can be done by any MQTT client using stored messages (or e.g. NODE-RED), so that each device gets its own new name every time it reboots.
+See [Advanced Topics](advanced.md)

 #### Precedence